jisanders1/Projects/Programming Languages (CS 403)/README.md

 ```
 (* (- 123) (group 45.67))
 ```
-This represents the following in a Lisp-like structure, allowing us to view what the syntax tree should look like and whether or not the script [Expr.cs] (https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Lox/Expr.cs) works as inteded.
+This represents the following in a Lisp-like structure, allowing us to view what the syntax tree should look like and whether or not the script [Expr.cs](https://github.com/jisanders1/Projects/blob/main/Programming%20Languages%20(CS%20403)/Jlox/Lox%20Interpreter/Lox/Expr.cs) works as inteded.
 ```
 -123 * (45.67)
 ```